Syndicode

 What is a SaaS product?

-SaaS (short for Software as a Service) is a model where software applications are hosted on the Internet rather than on an organization’s in-house servers.
+Software as a service (SaaS) is a model where software applications are hosted on the Internet rather than on an organization’s in-house servers.
 Users typically pay a regular subscription fee to access a SaaS software product through a web browser or a dedicated application.

 This approach offers several advantages over traditional on-premise software.
 The primary benefit is that users can access the application from any device with an internet connection without needing to install anything.
 They can also start or stop using the product at their convenience simply by canceling their subscription.